Faith Connors: Other games

 Faith was revealed as a cameo appearance in MySims SkyHeroes, though ultimately does not appear in the game itself.
 She similarly made a cameo appearance in MySims Agents as a trophy, and as an EA Play exclusive weapon charm in Apex Legends.
 She is featured as a playable character in EA Sports's 2011 NBA Jam: On Fire Edition.

 Other media

-After Mirror's Edge's release, a six-issue comic series was created.
+Mirror's Edge's release was accompanied by a six-issue comic series of the same title.
+It was published by imprint WildStorm as part of a partnership between EA and DC Comics.
 Set before the events of the game, Faith stars as the main character.
-Production of the comic resulted from an agreement made by EA Games with DC Comics.

 The game's writer Rhianna Pratchett wrote a six-page mini comic as a trial submission which was released at Comic-Con 2008.
-This was successful and she was hired to work on the comic by the Wildstorm division of DC.
+This was successful and she was hired to work on the comic by WildStorm.
 The comic series allowed Pratchett to examine the characters and world of Mirror's Edge in greater depth than had been possible in the game.